 While “Caution” foods are not recommended, this list provides direction when food choices are limited.

-Refined fats and oils: Limit the consumption of ALL oils to no more than 1 teaspoon per 1000 calories consumed, especially if you’re trying to lose weight, because all refined oils have the highest calorie density of any food or ingredient.
+Limit the consumption of ALL oils to no more than 1 teaspoon per 1000 calories consumed, especially if you’re trying to lose weight, because oils have the highest calorie density of any food or ingredient.

 Refined or Concentrated Sweeteners